BZIvanov/Learning-SpringBoot/SpringFramework/Maven/README.md

 For the examples here, we will use Spring Initializr

 Visit this [link](https://start.spring.io/) to configure your new project and download the starter files as a zip from where you can continue building your project.

+## Dependencies

+We can select our dependencies in the spring initializr, when configuring our project.
+We can also add them manually later, we will also have to restart the project.

+### Dependencies with IntelliJ

+If you are using IntelliJ and adding manually dependencies, you can click the small maven icon, which will appear so maven can install them and add them to our project.